shhqq/leetcodeTe/README.md

 ### Problem 122 best time to buy and sell stock II
 If next value is bigger than the current value, add the difference to the result.
 ***
+##20191207
+### Problem 136 single number
+solution1: 2*sum(set(nums)) - sum(nums)
+solution2: 使用同或，a^b^a = a^a^b = b
+### Problem 141 linked list cycle
+use hash map
+### Problem 160 intersection of two linked lists
+Let pA and pB point to headA and headB respectively.
+Then move pA and pB one step backaward.
+If pA points the tail of A, then let pA point headB.
+It is the same to pB.
+If pA is pB, then they are the intersection node.
+Move at most len(A) + len(B) + 1 times.
+If there is no intersection node in A and B, return None.